first published in Medium, December 13, 2020 & February 22, 2021

 Additionally, Enemark challenged students to work in a variety of media.
 In one assignment, students were asked to collage with colored tissue paper.
 Diehl chose to add pen and ink elements to his, as did some other students, thus introducing them to mixed-media.

 Enemark was friendly toward students.
 It was common for him to engage them about popular television programs which fostered camaraderie among the class.
 Though obviously older than the students, these discussions helped break hierarchical barriers.
 Diehl recalls that Enemark would walk into a class and ask “Who watched The Man from U.N.C.L.E. last night? referencing the popular 1960s spy themed television program starting actors Robert Vaughn and David McCallum.
 Or he’d say “Did you see the latest episode of I Spy?” which stared Robert Culp and Bill Cosby.
-The kids loved that Enemark genuinely wanted to engage their interests.
+The kids loved that Enemark genuinely wanted to engage their interests outside of the classroom.